py-study-group/beginner-friendly-programming-exercises/exercises.md

 bank users, info balance everything provided.
 Ask program for options. create user(check if user exit) if update user id(check if exist) balance(check not to be negative), if result = 0(warning! might deactivate the account, are you sure you want to procceed?)---(if no, ask for new amount ot leave). name etc.

 # ex.50
-2 lists, names and salaries into 1 dictionary
+You have two lists.
+The first list has the names of 5 employees and the second list has their salary.
+Create a dictionary with the names as key and salaries as value.

 # ex.51
-3 lists names, salaries, missing days into 1 dictionary
+You have three lists.
+The first list has the names of 5 employees, the second list has their salary and the third list has how many days each employee missed.
+Create a dictionary with the employee name as key, salary and days missed for each employee as value

 # ex.52
-previous excercise find the employee with fewest days didn't come.
+From the previous exercise find the employee with the fewest days missing.

 # ex.53
-previous excercise find the employeessssSSS with fewest days that didn't come and lowest salary, change their salary
+From the previous exercise find the employee with the fewest days missing and lowest salary and give the employee a raise of 10%